Micruroides

-Micruroides is a genus of venomous coral snake in the family Elapidae.
+Micruroides is a genus of venomous New World coral snake in the family Elapidae.
 The genus is monotypic, containing only the species Micruroides euryxanthus.

-Micruroides euryxanthus, commonly known as the Sonoran coral snake, western coral snake or the Arizona coral snake, is endemic to northwestern Mexico and the southwestern United States.
+Micruroides euryxanthus, commonly known as the Sonoran coral snake, western coral snake, Arizona coral snake, and coralillo in Mexican Spanish, is native to the southwestern United States and adjacent northwestern Mexico.

 Description

-Adults of M. euryxanthus are 11–24 in long.
+Adults of Micruroides euryxanthus are 11–24 in in total length (tail included).

 The color pattern consists of broad, alternating rings of red and black, separated by narrower rings of white or yellow.
 Markings become paler as they reach the belly.
 The head is black, the black extending to the posterior border of the parietals.

 The smooth dorsal scales are arranged in 15 rows at midbody.
 The ventrals number 214–241.
 The anal plate is divided.
 The subcaudals number 21–34, and are divided (paired).

 Micruroides euryxanthus resembles Micrurus fulvius.
 However, the white or yellow rings are broader than in M. fulvius, and there are fewer black rings on the tail, usually only 2.
 Also, the first ring on the body (the first ring behind the white or yellow ring on the back of the head) is red, whereas in Micrurus fulvius it is black.

 Venom

-The venom of M. euryxanthus is neurotoxic and extremely potent, but no fatalities have been reported.
+The venom of Micruroides euryxanthus is neurotoxic and extremely potent, but no fatalities have been reported.

+The estimated lethal dose for an adult human is 6–8 mg.
+When live specimens were "milked" in a laboratory, the average venom yield was only 0.12 mg (dry weight).
+However, the maximum venom yield was 6 mg.

 Habitat

-M. euryxanthus is found in arid and semiarid regions in numerous habitats, both on plains and on lower mountain slopes, from sea level to 5800 ft.
+Micruroides euryxanthus is found in arid and semiarid regions in numerous habitats, both on plains and on lower mountain slopes, from sea level to 5800 ft.
 In Arizona it is abundant in rocky upland desert.